 MC Law places special emphasis on the benefits of judicial clerkships.
-Two seminars are held each year: one early in the first semester for 3Ls and one late in the second semester for 2Ls.
+Two seminars are held each year: one early in the first semester and one late in the second semester.
 Current judges and clerks are brought in to meet with students to explain the benefits, duties, and requirements for judicial clerks as well as answer any questions students might have.
 Prof. Debbie Challener, former clerk for the United States Court of Appeals for the Tenth Circuit, is our faculty advisor for the students.

-In addition to OSCAR, students and alumni planning to apply for federal clerkships should use their Symplicity account to review an up-to-date list of all federal judges currently hiring.
+In addition to OSCAR, students and alumni should use their Symplicity account to review an up-to-date list of all federal judges currently hiring.
 This includes those that do not use OSCAR and specifies how they prefer to receive applications.
 Symplicity also gives applicants the ability to export addresses into an Excel document to create a merge file for mailing purposes.
 If you do not have a Symplicity account please access the link listed below.

 - Online System for Clerkship Application and Review (OSCAR): Allows applicants to select the federal judges for whom they wish to apply and then build and submit their applications online.
 When the application process is complete, the judges can log on and begin the hiring process. http://oscar.uscourts.gov